-For more details on servant registration, see Developing Artix Applications in C++, or Developing Artix Applications with JAX-RPC.
+For more details on servant registration, see Developing Artix Applications in C++.

 Accessing Contracts and References

 Artix enables you to decouple the location of WSDL contracts and endpoint references from your server and client.
 This avoids hard-coding the location of WSDL files in your applications.
 This chapter explains the benefits, and shows how to use the different ways of accessing WSDL contracts and endpoint references.